electron/electron/docs/api/extensions.md

 Loaded extensions will not be automatically remembered across exits; if you do not call `loadExtension` when the app runs, the extension will not be loaded.

+Note that loading extensions is only supported in persistent sessions.
+Attempting to load an extension into an in-memory session will throw an error.

 See the [`session`](session.md) documentation for more information about loading, unloading, and querying active extensions.